salernolabs/rescuegroups/doc/request/Website/readme.md

 #### ::setSetWebsiteFrontPageNumberOfHighlightedAnimals

-Sets setWebsiteFrontPageNumberOfHighlightedAnimals field with a value of type int.
+Sets setWebsiteFrontPageNumberOfHighlightedAnimals field with a value of type string.

-    $query->setSetWebsiteFrontPageNumberOfHighlightedAnimals(int);
+    $query->setSetWebsiteFrontPageNumberOfHighlightedAnimals(string);

 #### ::setSetWebsiteFrontPageHighlightedAnimalsDescriptionLength

-Sets setWebsiteFrontPageHighlightedAnimalsDescriptionLength field with a value of type int.
+Sets setWebsiteFrontPageHighlightedAnimalsDescriptionLength field with a value of type string.

-    $query->setSetWebsiteFrontPageHighlightedAnimalsDescriptionLength(int);
+    $query->setSetWebsiteFrontPageHighlightedAnimalsDescriptionLength(string);

 #### ::setEnableWebsiteRescueGroupsPoweredByImage